JBCN School Blog

 “When it rains look for the rainbow, when it’s dark look for the stars”.

-Optimism helps you rally:An ability to view life (either positively or negatively) is learnt at a very young age.
+The need for optimism:The ability to view life (either positively or negatively) is learnt at a very young age.
 There is no surprise that people who have a positive view are less likely to get depressed, get fewer illnesses, and live longer.
 During difficult times, a conviction that things will work out in the end is an anchor to resilience.
-As alluring as the term “optimism” may sound, it is truly an art to imbibe it in the face of a rammy.
+Learning How To Be More Optimistic is crucial.
+As alluring as the term “optimism” may sound, it is truly an art to imbibe it in the face of a rally.

 How To Be More Optimistic: (The Process)